Nothing dodgy about Paris drink - Djokovic's wife

 Jelena Djokovic wrote on Twitter: "I don't see anything dodgy."

-Serb Djokovic, who lost in three sets to Denmark's Holger Rune, has not commented.
+Serb Djokovic, who beat Greece's Stefanos Tsitsipas before losing in Sunday's final, has not commented.

-The 21-time Grand Slam champion looked to be heading to a record-extending seventh title at the Paris Masters after winning the opening set, but 19-year-old Rune recovered to win 3-6 6-3 7-5 and claim his first Masters crown.
+The 21-time Grand Slam champion, who was seeking a record-extending seventh title at the Paris Masters, held off a spirited Tsitsipas fightback to win 6-2 3-6 7-6 (7-4).

+He lost in three sets to 19-year-old Dane Holger Rune in the final.

 The video led to questions on social media about what was in the mixture and why Djokovic's team were attempting to hide it.